LeonorPDX/LeonorPDX.github.io/_posts/2020-05-18-simple_navbar_with_html_and_css.markdown

 ![](https://i.imgur.com/E0jKkkK.png)

-This will be a horizontal bar with five buttons, and include a color change when the cursor hovers over a selection.
+My navigation bar is a horizontal bar with five buttons, and includes a color change when the cursor hovers over a selection.

 The basic HTML for the list is an unordered list of links wrapped in the `<nav>` tag.
 The `<nav>` element is useful for the CSS styling that will turn your unordered list into a navigation bar, but it also is important for user accessibility.
 User agents, like screen readers used by low-vision users, can use this element to filter content and make the website easier to navigate and remove extra "noise" by determining whether to omit the navigation-only content.